flowground/amazonaws-com-opsworks-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DescribeAgentVersions
-### Describes the available AWS OpsWorks Stacks agent versions.
-You must specify a stack ID or a configuration manager. <code>DescribeAgentVersions</code> returns a list of available agent versions for the specified stack or configuration manager.
+> Describes the available AWS OpsWorks Stacks agent versions.
+You must specify a stack ID or a configuration manager. <code>DescribeAgentVersions</code> returns a list of available agent versions for the specified stack or configuration manager.<br/>

 #### Input Parameters
 * `Action` - _required_